schmaustech/agent-installer-blog/README.md

 Now that we understand how the Agent-Based Installer works and what use cases its trying to solve lets focus on actually using it.
 As of this writing the Agent-based Installer needs to be compiled from the forked installer source code.
 This requirement will go away when the Agent-Based Installer becomes Generally Available as part of OpenShift.

 Before we begin lets ensure we are using RHEL8 or RHEL9 on x86 architecture as our location to build the binary and have installed the packages <code>go</code>, <code>make</code> and <code>zip</code>.
 Further, we will want to ensure that <code>nmstatectl</code> 1.x is installed on the system.
 We also need about 5G of available disk space for the source code, compiled binary and generated images.
-Now lets go grab the OpenShift installer source code from Github and checkout the specific tag agent-based-installer-4.11-developer-preview:
+Now lets go grab the OpenShift installer source code from Github and checkout the branch agent-installer:

 ~~~bash
 $ git clone https://github.com/openshift/installer